 An Income Cap Trust is designed to hold the Medicaid applicant’s pension and Social Security income.
 A bank account is set up in the name of the Income Cap Trust.
 Each month, all of the ill person’s income is deposited into the Income Cap Trust account.
 So long as the trustee of the Income Cap Trust (usually a spouse, partner or adult child) agrees to spend the income in a manner approved by Medicaid, the ill person will not be disqualified from receiving Medicaid assistance, even though his or her income is over the Income Cap.
 Click here for Trust information in Oregon.

 State of Oregon Medicare Help: This is the Oregon state site for information on the Senior Health Insurance Benefits Assistance Program (SHIBA).

-Washington County Aging and Disability Resource Center (ADRC) is the county’s central clearing house and assistance organization for seniors, veterans and people with disabilities in our county.
+Washington County Disability, Aging and Veteran Services is the county’s central clearing house and assistance organization for seniors, veterans and people with disabilities in our county.
 They offer services, usually at no cost to seniors.
-This is the new address:
+This is the address and phone number:

 5240 NE Elam Young Parkway #300